Coastal Town And Harbor

 6) Wilderness Landing

 Wilderness Landing is Icy Strait Point’s newest docking spot and is unique in that it is a vehicle-free zone.
-With an eye towards environmental protection, the Landing is eco-friendly with its electric gondola transport system, forest and beach areas worth exploring, and access to the ZipRider, the world’s largest zip line.
+With an eye towards environmental protection, the Landing is eco-friendly with its electric gondola transport system, and access to the ZipRider, the world’s largest zip line.
 Cruise ship visitors to Icy Strait Point can take a sightseeing tour or have a nice picnic on a nearby beach.

 7) Ride The Zipline